JonasDichelle/MooCn/README.md

 # Installation

-Adding MooCn to your project is straightforward.
-You can choose between using the Shadcn CLI for a quick setup or installing it manually.
-Follow the steps below based on your preference.

 ## Option 1: Install with Shadcn CLI

-The easiest way to integrate MooCn into your existing project is through the Shadcn CLI.
-This method automatically adds the necessary components to your project.

 ### Step 1: Add Base MooCn Components

 Run the following command to install the core MooCn component along with the tooltip and legend components: